 Now we need to clean up properly when the plugin is unloaded.

-To remove the menu item from the Tools menu, you can use gtk_widget_destroy(). gtk_widget_destroy() expects a pointer to a GtkWidget object.
+To remove the menu item from the Tools menu you can use gtk_widget_destroy().

-First you should add gtk_widget_destroy() to your plugin_cleanup() function.
-The argument for gtk_widget_destroy() is the widget object you created earlier in plugin_init().
-To be able to access this pointer in plugin_cleanup(), you need to move its definition from plugin_init() into the global context so its visibility will increase and it can be accessed in all functions.
+First you should add gtk_widget_destroy() to your GeanyPluginFuncs::cleanup() function.
+The argument for gtk_widget_destroy() is the widget object you created earlier in GeanyPluginFuncs::init().
+To be able to access this pointer in GeanyPluginFuncs::cleanup() you can use geany_plugin_set_data() to set plugin-defined data pointer to the widget.
+Alternatively, you can store the pointer in some global variable so its visibility will increase and it can be accessed in all functions.

 This will ensure your menu item is removed from the Tools menu as well as from memory once your plugin is unloaded, so you don't leave any memory leaks.
 Once this is done, your first plugin is ready.
 Congratulations!